 Pangea World Theater works together with schools, artists and community partners to enrich student lives by reimagining our world through arts & social justice.

-Addressing the impacts of the pandemic & social uprisings, Pangea World Theater hosts this series of conversations with educators, students and families who are actively reimagining education through arts and social justice--as a community and a society.
+Addressing the impacts of the pandemic & social uprisings, Pangea World Theater hosts a series of conversations with educators, students and families who are actively reimagining education through arts and social justice--as a community and a society.

 Another World Is Possible...